loic-sharma/BaGet/docs/quickstart/iis-proxy.md

 Note that you will need to adjust folder permissions if the `Path` is created outside of the BaGet top-level directory.
 See the [BaGet Folder Permissions](#baget-folder-permissions).

-## Maximum Published Package Size
+## IIS Server Options

-This can be configured for IIS - see [Maximum Published Package Size in IIS](../configuration.md#maximum-published-package-size-in-iis).
+Settings such as the maximum package size can be configured for IIS in the appsettings.json file - see [IIS Server Options](../configuration.md#iis-server-options).